eclipse-tractusx/item-relationship-service/docs/concept/Discovery-process-DTR.md

 ### Multiple DTs (with the same globalAssetId) in one DTRs

 IRS uses the /query endpoint of the DTR to get the DT id based on the globalAssetId.
-If more than one id are present for a globalAssetId, IRS will use the first of the list.
+If more than one id is present for a globalAssetId, IRS will use the first of the list.

 ````mermaid